-Toronto Hydro is directly and indirectly subject to various market and credit fluctuations which could have materially adverse impacts.
+Toronto Hydro is directly and indirectly subject to various macroeconomic and local market forces, which could have material adverse impacts.
 For example, LDC is exposed to credit risk with respect to customer non-payment of electricity bills.
 The risk of such non-payment on a wide scale may be heightened during times of general economic difficulty, as exemplified during the COVID-19 pandemic, and due to other macroeconomic or local factors.
-The COVID-19 outbreak has caused material disruption to businesses globally and in Ontario resulting in continuing economic challenges.
-Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
-The continued efficacy of such policies is uncertain, as is the ability of governments to enact such policies.
-As a consequence of COVID-19, governmental orders, instructions from public health officials and adverse changes in general economic and market conditions, LDC remains exposed to reduction in customer consumption, increased credit risk with respect to customer non-payment of electricity bills and increased operating and infrastructure development costs.
-Increases in outstanding receivables due to reduced or delayed customer payments could also contribute to liquidity risk for LDC as it continues to be charged for electricity commodity, transmission and other charges, which are intended to be flow-through items to customers.
+The ongoing COVID-19 pandemic has caused material disruption to businesses globally and in Ontario resulting in economic challenges and uncertainties.
+Governments and central banks reacted to the pandemic with significant monetary and fiscal interventions designed to stabilize economic conditions.
+However, some of these policies have been discontinued or scaled back, and the efficacy of future government and central bank actions in response to the COVID-19 pandemic and macroeconomic conditions is uncertain, as is the ability of governments and central banks to enact further policies.
+As a consequence of COVID-19, governmental policies, instructions from public health officials and uncertainties in the recovery of economic and market conditions, LDC remains exposed to inflationary pressures, indeterminate levels of customer consumption, credit risk with respect to customer non-payment of electricity bills and increased supply chain, operating and infrastructure development costs.
+Toronto Hydro utilizes its procurement processes and a diverse supplier and contractor base to mitigate against supply chain risks and costs.
+Increases in outstanding receivables due to reduced or delayed customer payments as a result of economic conditions could also contribute to liquidity risk for LDC as it continues to be charged for electricity commodity, transmission and other charges, which are intended to be flow-through items to customers.